leibniz-psychology/psyndex2linkeddata/README.md

         - has 1 full name in `rdfs:label` (e.g. "Döring, Nicola")
         - has 1 first name in `schema:givenName` (e.g. "Nicola")
         - has 1 last name in `schema:familyName` (e.g. "Döring")
-        - may have at most one (1) local identifier (**psychauthors id**) blank node attached via `bf:identifiedBy > bf:Identifier, bf:Local, pxc:PsychAuthorsID` with an `rdf:value` Literal that contains the psychauthors id of the person as a string (e.g. "p00935UR") - there is also a convenient, clickable link to the psychauthors page in `schema:mainEntityOfPage` such as https://www.psychauthors.de/psychauthors/index.php?wahl=forschung&amp;uwahl=psychauthors&amp;uuwahl=p00935UR (for testing, not needed for migration)
+        - may have at most one (1) **psychauthors id** (a local identifier) blank node attached via `bf:identifiedBy > bf:Identifier, bf:Local, pxc:PsychAuthorsID` with an `rdf:value` Literal that contains the psychauthors id of the person as a string (e.g. "p00935UR") - there is also a convenient, clickable link to the psychauthors page in `schema:mainEntityOfPage` such as https://www.psychauthors.de/psychauthors/index.php?wahl=forschung&amp;uwahl=psychauthors&amp;uuwahl=p00935UR (for testing, not needed for migration)
-        - may have at most one (1) ORCID identifier blank node attached via `bf:identifiedBy > bf:Identifier, "http://id.loc.gov/vocabulary/identifiers/orcid"` with an `rdf:value` Literal that contains the ORCID id of the person as a string (e.g. "0000-0002-1927-4156")
+        - may have at most one (1) ORCID identifier blank node attached via `bf:identifiedBy > bf:Identifier, "http://id.loc.gov/vocabulary/identifiers/orcid"` with an `rdf:value` Literal that contains the ORCID id of the person as a string (e.g. "0000-0002-1927-4156")	(for convenvience, there is also a schema:sameAs with a clickable ORCID link - not needed for migration)
 - has one abstract `bf:summary > pxc:Abstract` with:
     - always one (1) `rdfs:label` with the abstract text as a string (language tagged)
     - one optional adminMetadata blank node for origin and possible editor of the abstract: `bf:adminMetadata > bf:AdminMetadata` with